 - Both RMSE values are in the units of the data.
 For example, if your data is temperature measurements in degrees Celsius, a Validation RMSE of 50 is very high because it means that the forecasted values differed from the true values by approximately 50 degrees on average.
 However, if your data is daily revenue in U.S. dollars of a large retail store, the same Validation RMSE of 50 is very small because it means that the forecasted daily revenue only differed from the true values by $50 per day on average.

-Build and train the forest model
+Building and training the forest model

 Using the trained forest model, the final time steps of the location are used as explanatory variables to forecast the first future time step.
 The second future time step is then forecasted using the previous time steps in the time window, where one of these time steps is the first forecasted value.
 The third forecasted time step similarly uses the previous time steps in the window, where two of these time steps are previous forecasted time steps.
 This process continues through all future time steps.